Secretary of State for Wales

 The secretary of state for Wales (ysgrifennydd gwladol Cymru), also referred to as the Welsh secretary, is a secretary of state in the Government of the United Kingdom, with responsibility for the Wales Office.
 The incumbent is a member of the Cabinet of the United Kingdom.

 The officeholder works alongside the other Wales Office ministers.
 The corresponding shadow minister is the shadow secretary of state for Wales.
-The position is currently held by David Davies having being appointed by Rishi Sunak in October 2022.
+The position is currently held by Jo Stevens having been appointed by Keir Starmer in July 2024.

 Creation

 In the first half of the 20th century, a number of politicians had supported the creation of the post of Secretary of State for Wales as a step towards home rule for Wales.
 A post of Minister of Welsh Affairs was created in 1951 under the home secretary and was upgraded to minister of state level in 1954.

 The Labour Party proposed the creation of a Welsh Office run by a Secretary of State for Wales in their manifesto for the 1959 general election.
 When they came to power in 1964 this was soon put into effect.

 The post of Secretary of State for Wales came into existence on 17 October 1964; the first incumbent was Jim Griffiths, MP for Llanelli.
 The position entailed responsibility for Wales, and expenditure on certain public services was delegated from Westminster.
 In April 1965 administration of Welsh affairs, which had previously been divided between a number of government departments, was united in a newly created Welsh Office with the secretary of state for Wales at its head, and the Welsh secretary became responsible for education and training, health, trade and industry, environment, transport and agriculture within Wales.